Cost controls buoy GE, Honeywell amid economic pressures

-July 17 (Reuters) - General Electric Co and Honeywell International Inc beat expectations for their latest quarterly results on Friday as ongoing cost-cutting efforts paid off with profit margin increases that impressed Wall Street analysts.
+(Reuters) - General Electric Co (GE.N) and Honeywell International Inc (HON.N) beat expectations for their latest quarterly results on Friday as ongoing cost-cutting efforts paid off with profit margin increases that impressed Wall Street analysts.

 At a time multinational industrial manufacturers face pressure from foreign currency swings and weak oil and gas markets, GE and Honeywell also showed the benefits of being diversified with pockets of strength in areas such as aerospace.